A whole wheat orecchiette coated in an arugula walnut pesto and tossed with roasted tomatoes, artichokes and asparagus.

 The selenium in this dish comes from the whole wheat pasta.
 Selenium is a mineral that protects cells by neutralizing free radicals.

-The folate in this dish comes from the whole wheat pasta.
+The folate in this dish comes from the artichokes and asparagus.
 Folate is needed for DNA synthesis and cell division and also may reduce a woman’s risk of having a child with brain or spinal cord defects.

 The USDA Dietary Guidelines recommend eating a variety of vegetables and fruits daily and replacing refined grains with whole grains.
 The recommended number of servings of fruits, vegetables and whole grains vary based on your specific needs and can be found at the USDA’s MyPlate Daily Food Plan website.
 The chart below shows the numbers of servings of each food in this dish, with each icon representing a serving.